Sofia: Early modern history

-From the 14th century till the 19th century Sofia was an important administrative center in the Ottoman Empire.
+From the 14th century till the 19th century Sofia was an important administrative centre in the Ottoman Empire.
 It became the capital of the beylerbeylik of Rumelia (Rumelia Eyalet), the province that administered the Ottoman lands in Europe (the Balkans), one of the two together with the beylerbeylik of Anatolia.
 It was the capital of the important Sanjak of Sofia as well, including the whole of Thrace with Plovdiv and Edirne, and part of Macedonia with Thessaloniki and Skopje.

-During the initial stages of the Crusade of Varna in 1443, it was occupied by Hungarian forces for a short time in 1443, and the Bulgarian population celebrated a mass Saint Sofia Church.
+During the initial stages of the Crusade of Varna in 1443, it was occupied by Hungarian forces for a short time in 1443, and the Bulgarian population celebrated a Mass in Saint Sofia Church.
 Following the defeat of the crusader forces in 1444, the city's Christians faced persecution.
 In 1530 Sofia became the capital of the Ottoman province (beylerbeylik) of Rumelia for about three centuries.
 During that time Sofia was the largest import-export-base in modern-day Bulgaria for the caravan trade with the Republic of Ragusa.
 In the 15th and 16th century, Sofia was expanded by Ottoman building activity.
 Public investments in infrastructure, education and local economy brought greater diversity to the city.
 Amongst others, the population consisted of Muslims, Bulgarian and Greek speaking Orthodox Christians, Armenians, Georgians, Catholic Ragusans, Jews (Romaniote, Ashkenazi and Sephardi), and Romani people.
 The 16th century was marked by a wave of persecutions against the Bulgarian Christians, a total of nine became New Martyrs in Sofia and were sainted by the Orthodox Church, including George the New (1515), Sophronius of Sofia (1515), George the Newest (1530), Nicholas of Sofia (1555) and Terapontius of Sofia (1555).